 Moreover, some natural predators eat caterpillars.
-For more tips on how to get rid of them, and what eats caterpillars, see the article: 11 Natural Ways to Get Rid of Caterpillars on Plants.
+For more tips on how to eliminate these critters from your garden, read 11 Natural Ways to Get Rid of Caterpillars on Plants.

 Unfortunately, it’s a choice between your garden and these critters.
-Therefore, knowing what they eat and how to spot them will go a long way to saving your garden.
+Therefore, knowing what they eat and how to spot them will go a long way in saving your garden.